Pivot, a Miami-Based Startup, Raises Pre-Seed Round Jointly Led by Silicon Road Ventures and Overline

 Pivot's Launch

 Pivot is backed by two institutional VCs, Silicon Road Ventures and Overline.
 Silicon Road Ventures, an Atlanta-based firm exclusively focused on commerce tech and Overline, a venture capital firm focused on investing in seed-stage businesses in the Southeast.
-Pivot's $1M of venture capital funding will be used to accelerate product development.
+Pivot's venture capital funding will be used to accelerate product development and marketing.

 ABOUT PIVOT